Georgia sets scoring records as it dominates TCU 65-7 for back-to-back titles

 INGLEWOOD, Calif.
 (AP) — When Georgia cornerback Javon Bullard left TCU wide receiver Derius Davis all alone for a 60-yard catch in the first quarter, it seemed as if the Bulldogs’ secondary was in for another long night.

-“Man, we hold ourself to a high standard,” Georgia cornerback Kelee Ringo said.
-“In the past, there’s been kinks in certain parts of our game that we haven’t been able to do that, and I feel like today we were able to do that.”
+“Man, we hold ourselves to a high standard,” Georgia cornerback Kelee Ringo said.
+“In the past, there have been kinks in certain parts of our game that we haven’t been able to do that, and I feel like today we were able to do that.”

 Georgia allowed 152 yards through the air in its 65-7 win that secured a second straight national title.
 Duggan was 14 of 22 passing, finding Johnson for one reception for three yards.
 Davis had five catches for 101 yards and most of it came on TCU’s lone play longer than 25 yards.